thin fashion models

 Fashion brands and professionals are vital in promoting body positivity and inclusivity.
 They have the power to change the norms set by the industry regarding body types and diversity.
 By representing models across all sizes, they can shift societal standards surrounding beauty and establish a more inclusive culture.

 Fashion brands must implement changes within their organizations by incorporating models of varying sizes on their runways and advertisements.
-They can also partner with models who have struggled with eating disorders and provide them opportunities to speak out about their experiences.
+They can also partner with models who have struggled with eating disorders and provide them with opportunities to speak out about their experiences.
 This may help remove the stigma of mental health issues and promote self-acceptance.

 Super Skinny Model